-What Can a Handyman Do in Gardners, Pennsylvania?
+What Can a Handyman Do Without a License in Gardners, Pennsylvania?

 Gardners is an unincorporated community in Cumberland County, Pennsylvania, so most “local” licensing/permits are handled by the Township (likely Upper Frankford Township) and Cumberland County rather than a Gardners city office.
 Pennsylvania does not issue a single statewide “general contractor license,” but many home-improvement type contractors must register with the PA Attorney General as a Home Improvement Contractor (HIC) for most residential work over $500.
 Separate trade licensing (electrical/plumbing/HVAC) is typically enforced at the municipal level through permits and local contractor/trade licenses.